55 History

 NiCHE: Network in Canadian History & Environment / Nouvelle initiative canadienne en histoire de l’environnement is a Canadian-based confederation of researchers and educators who work at the intersection of nature and history.
 They explore the historical context of environmental matters and communicate their findings to researchers, policymakers, and the public.

-O Say Can You See: Early Washington, D.C., Law & Family (CC BY-NC-SA)
+O Say Can You See: Early Washington, D.C., Law & Family By William G. Thomas and the Center for Digital Research in the Humanities (CC BY-NC-SA).

 A site documenting the challenge to slavery and the quest for freedom in early Washington, D.C., by collecting, digitizing, making accessible, and analyzing freedom suits filed between 1800 and 1862, as well as tracking the multigenerational family networks they reveal.